How do I capture and replay over a network?¶

 By and large, working in a remote replay context is designed to be transparent to the user.
 All the familiar operations and workflows will work as expected, perhaps with some small decrease in responsiveness that comes with a network connection’s added latency and possible lower specifications of the target system.

-In the Launching & Attaching to Programs window the file and directory browsing is by definition relative to the replay context you are working in.
+In the Capture Dialog window the file and directory browsing is by definition relative to the replay context you are working in.
 For this reason, a custom dialog is used to display the contents of the remote filesystem instead of the default system dialog for browsing the local computer.

 Likewise, any environment variables set will be relative to the target system’s environment and will not inherit anything from the host’s system.
 Specifically, the remote server is used to execute all target programs so the environment will be inherited from it.